vackosar/vackosar.github.io/_posts/2022-05-14-neural-data-compression.md

 - lossless means without loosing any information
 - tradeoff between communication throughput, computation, and memory
 - can compress if some symbols are more likely than others
-- lower cross-entropy => higher compression
+- better symbol prediction => lower cross-entropy => higher compression

 ![neural data compression](/images/neural-data-compression-thumb.png)